john-maurer/Maurer.OktaFilter/README.md

 - **“No service for type IDistributedCache”** — You passed `useDistributedMemoryCache: false` but didn’t register a distributed provider.
 Add one of:
   `AddDistributedMemoryCache`, `AddStackExchangeRedisCache`, or `AddDistributedSqlServerCache`.
 - **Resolving scoped filter from root provider** — Create a scope: `using var scope = sp.CreateScope();` then resolve `AuthenticationFilter<TokenService>`.
-- **Non-HTTPS OAUTHURL** — Will fail on options resolution; fix your config or test values.
+- **Non-HTTPS AUTHURL** — Will fail on options resolution; fix your config or test values.

 ---